Tekle Kiflay

 Brigadier General Tekle Kiflay is the current commander of Operation Zone One in Eritrea.
 The country has five operation zones, each headed by a high-ranking military official.
-These zones overlap the 6 administrative regions.
-The power of the Operation Zone commanders supersedes that of the administrators.
+These zones overlap the six administrative regions.
+The power of the Operation Zone commanders supersedes that of administrators.
+He was accused by the UN Monitoring Group on Somalia and Eritrea in 2011 of human and arms trafficking during his time as Commander of the western military operations zone.